IlyaZinkovich/ilyazinkovich.github.io/static/about.md

   - me
 ---

-Hey, my name is Ilya Zinkovich, I'm a software engineer specializing in distributed systems development and re-engineering of legacy code with a strong background in JVM-based solutions.
+I'm Ilya Zinkovich, a software engineer and team leader building secure, reliable, and performant JVM-based services on AWS, specializing in urban mobility and transportation.
-I’m here to discuss the ways to clean-up distributed mess and improve inherited software systems.